cliftonh02/ruby-oop-inheritance/readme.md

 But let's say my app involves translating English into other languages: I want a "translate-to-French" method, and one for Spanish, German, and so on.

 Putting those into a class doesn't really make semantic sense.
 A class should be a blueprint for an object.
-Translator methods don't really "belong" to a specific object: I may want to use them with my Users, or with blog posts, or with product descriptions.
+Translator methods don't really "belong" to a specific object: I may want to use them with my Users, or with blog posts, or with product descripterics.

 A **module** is a lot like a class.
 The biggest difference is semantic: **Modules are just bundles of related methods.
 They're not a blueprint for an object.** You may have heard about **mixins**; in Ruby, **modules** are how **mixins** are implemented.